Thesis

 Data collected from 2021 to 2022 showed that physicians, regardless of specialty, spent an average of six hours on electronic health records (EHRs) for every eight hours scheduled for patient care.
 Effective health discussions rely on attentive communication, and physicians’ divided attention can leave patients feeling shortchanged.
 Physician burnout also has economic repercussions.
 A 2019 study estimated that physician turnover due to burnout costs the U.S. healthcare system $4.6 billion annually.
 In addition, a 2021 report estimated that recruiting a single physician to fill a vacancy can cost as much as $1 million.
 Burnout also increases the likelihood of medical errors, compromising the quality and safety of care.

 Abridge offers an AI platform that simplifies clinical documentation.
 Its software listens to provider conversations with patients and summarizes medically relevant information for care teams and patients.
 Integrated into Epic, one of the most widely used EHRs, Abridge saved providers an average of two hours per day in 2023.
-The platform aims to reduce administrative tasks, with the goal of freeing up more time for physicians to focus on patient care, giving providers more peace of mind, and increasing operational efficiency in healthcare systems.
+In 2025, the company expanded beyond transcription by embedding revenue cycle intelligence into clinical conversations, checking and validating billing codes in real time.
+Its tools operate across both clinical care and financial operations, reducing physician workload and lowering administrative costs across the system.

 Founding Story